SketchedDoughnut/lynxy/docs/pypi/PyPi_info.md

 (the extra y is cosmetic~)</b>
 ***

-Lynxy is a client system coded in Python for use of communication.
-It allows for easy set up for connecting clients to each other, as well as a variety of different events and systems.
+Lynxy is a client system coded in Python for ease of communication.
+It allows for easy set up for connecting machines to each other, as well as providing a lot of extra features.

-Check out the [Github](https://github.com/SketchedDoughnut/lynxy) to learn how to use Lynxy!
+Check out the [Github](https://github.com/SketchedDoughnut/lynxy) to learn more!